PascaleBeier/AntiRobot-Contact-Form/readme.txt

 * spam-secure thanks to the rock-solid reCAPTCHA-API
 * easy installation - enter your API credentials and get started
 * insert contact forms via shortcode
-* integrates seemlessly in any theme
+* integrates inconspicuously in any theme
 * no additional styling or scripts - AntiRobot does not slow down your website
 * style anything through predefined CSS classes